Child-Related Legal Matters Require A Personal Approach

 - Legal custody: Parents awarded legal custody have the right to make major decisions for their children, such as medical, religious and educational decisions.

-- Physical custody: Parents awarded physical custody have primary custody of their children, meaning they reside with them the majority of the time.
+- Physical custody: Parents awarded physical custody have primary custody of their children, meaning they live with them most of the time.

-- Paternity: Fathers who were not married to their children's mothers at the time of the children's births will need to have paternity established.
-Without paternity that is legally recognized, fathers do not have any rights to their children.
+- Paternity: Fathers who were not married to their children’s mothers when the children were born must have paternity established.
+Without legally recognized paternity, fathers do not have any rights to their children.

-In addition to custody and paternity, determinations about child support and visitation will have to be made.
-A child visitation schedule can be negotiated by the parents and sent to the court for approval.
+In addition to custody and paternity, determinations about child support and visitation must be made.
+Parents can negotiate a child visitation schedule and send it to the court for approval.
 However, child support is determined by standards set in each state.
-In Mississippi, child support is based on a set percentage, while in Tennessee, income shares worksheets determine the amount a non-custodial parent will pay.
+In Mississippi, child support is based on a set percentage, while in Tennessee, income worksheets determine the amount a noncustodial parent will pay.

 Would You Like More Information?

 If you would like more information about any of the child-related matters listed above or if you have other legal questions or concerns related to your children, you can turn to our Olive Branch law firm for assistance.
-By taking advantage of our offer for a free initial consultation on Personal Injury cases with our lawyer by calling 877-308-6504 or emailing us, you can gain peace of mind from having the information you need to make good decisions for yourself and your family.
+By taking advantage of our offer for a consultation with our lawyer by calling 877-308-6504 or emailing us, you can gain peace of mind from having the information you need to make good decisions for yourself and your family.